tomplucinski/RecipEasyUI/README.md

 ## Running the application
 Type `make run` into your terminal
 ## Built With (npm)
-React, Redux, CSS, Mongoose, MongoDB, Firebase, Deployed to Heroku.
+React, Redux, CSS, deployed to Heroku.